 Your body, your lifestyle, and your weight loss goals will help you determine which intermittent fasting plan is best for you.
 At the end of the day, you have to do what works best for your body rather than following the exact plan someone else has said works for them.

-Download these free printables on Intermittent Fasting to get started.
+Download these free printables to get started.
 Just click on the picture to open and print!

-Print this intermittent fasting cheat sheet in purple or white:
+Print this cheat sheet in purple or white: